Entries are open for this category,

 US, Canada, Central and South American countries may submit here

-China and Chinese language films (English subtitles required) please enter here
+Entries from China and Chinese language films (English subtitles required) please enter here

 Fees - To be eligible to participate you must register online with any of the above platforms and provide us with all the information requested